1. Opportunities for Improvement

 The traditional approach was mostly reactive in nature (i.e. when the incident would take place, the appropriate controls will be applied).
 Organizations should take a proactive approach where the technology environment eliminates the possibility of an incident.
-Imagine building an application which has inbuilt security rather than applying a separate software to protect the application.
-On similar lines, I can think of couple of good examples which I observed during my internal audits at BitWise.
+Imagine building an application that has inbuilt security rather than applying separate software to protect the application.
+On similar lines, I can think of a couple of good examples which I observed during my internal audits at Bitwise.
 The most important of them was MAC binding of devices on the network.
-This eliminates the possibility of an unknown or a rogue device to get connected with the network.
+This eliminates the possibility of an unknown or a rogue device getting connected with the network.

-Another solution applied to many clients of BitWise is a combination of solutions which has significantly eliminated the risks related to malicious activity by users.
+Another solution applied to many clients of Bitwise is a combination of solutions that have significantly eliminated the risks related to malicious activity by users.
 The desktop solution to users is a combination of zero compute thin client and virtualization.
 This solution has ensured that all compliance requirements of BFSI clients are met.
-The beauty of this is that there is no possibility of any manual oversights in the policies and no malicious activity is possible at user end.
-Apart from security this solution has also reduced the cost on electricity bills by 60%
+The beauty of this is that there is no possibility of any manual oversights in the policies and no malicious activity is possible at the user end.
+Apart from security, this solution has also reduced the cost on electricity bills by 60%

-These proactive approaches ensure that the information security team focusses not only on known risks but also on the unknown risks.
-Another advantage of these proactive approach is that it significantly decreases internal audit costs as the scope is limited and centralized.
+These proactive approaches ensure that the information security team focuses not only on known risks but also on unknown risks.
+Another advantage of this proactive approach is that it significantly decreases internal audit costs as the scope is limited and centralized.
 Adapting to solutions like preventing data leakage and virtualization are efforts towards this direction.
-The advent of Big Data will play a significant role in this approach as analysis of information security data will help organizations understand the hidden vulnerabilities and addressing them in timely fashion.
+The advent of Big Data will play a significant role in this approach as analysis of information security data will help organizations understand the hidden vulnerabilities and addressing them in a timely fashion.

 2. Vision for the Future